walter-weinmann/py-mathx-lab/docs/experiments.md

 **Notes**

 * Keep domains sane (`log(1+x)` needs `x > -1`).
-* Compare absolute vs relative error depending on the function.
+* Compare absolute vs. relative error depending on the function.
 * Document which norm/metric you plot for the “landscape”.

 ---